 - at least 10 reviews must be in the user’s target language

 All existing reviews and ratings (possibly from various review providers) are aggregated.
 How many and which reviews and ratings there are can be checked here:

 Seller ratings are also shown in Google Shopping.
-Google Shopping is a price comparison platform; since 2013 it is no longer part of unpaid results, but is controlled via AdWords and PPC (pay-per-click).
+Google Shopping is a price comparison platform; since 2013 it is no longer part of unpaid results, but is controlled via Google Ads and PPC (pay-per-click).

 Even more prominent within the shopping ads outlined above are product ratings (here, in orange).
 Once again the reviews and ratings have to be given to Google, and the Google stars can then be shown for products with ratings.
 All existing ratings are calculated to form an average star rating.

 The prerequisites for display are, however, less strict: